 U.S. Appeals Court In Chicago Again Upholds Laws Banning Assault Weapons

-A federal appeals ruled on Thursday upheld Cook County, Illinois gun laws, including a ban on assault weapons and large-capacity magazines, affirming a lower court decision that found the regulations to be constitutional.
+A federal appeals court on Thursday upheld Cook County, Ill., gun laws, including a ban on assault weapons and large-capacity magazines, affirming a lower court decision that found the regulations to be constitutional.

-The 7th U.S. Circuit Court of Appeals held on Thursday that two gun owners who sued in the county that contains Chicago over the gun control measures "have not come forward with a compelling reason to revisit" since the last time the same court examined a similar challenge, out of the Chicago suburb of Highland Park, which was also sued after passing an assault weapons ban.
+The 7th U.S. Circuit Court of Appeals held on Thursday that two gun owners, who sued in the county where Chicago is located over the gun control measures, "have not come forward with a compelling reason to revisit" since the last time the same court examined a similar challenge, out of the Chicago suburb of Highland Park, which was also sued after passing an assault weapons ban.

-In that case, the 7th Circuit said the noted that the Second Amendment "does not imperil every law regulating firearms."
+In that case, the 7th Circuit said that the Second Amendment "does not imperil every law regulating firearms."

 In 2015, the U.S. Supreme Court declined to consider the case.
-That means the appeal court's decision that local governments have latitude in regulating firearms stayed in place, and on Thursday, the three-judge panel refused to revisit that decision.
+That meant the appeals court's decision that local governments have latitude in regulating firearms stayed in place, and on Thursday, the three-judge panel refused to revisit that decision.

 The plaintiffs, Troy Edhlund and Matthew Wilson, argued that Cook County's ban on assault weapons was so vague that it could potentially make it illegal to possess semi-automatic firearms that were not assault weapons.
 The duo said the gun regulations impinged on their right to bear arms.